kiranrajeev1/Obsidian-Notes/DevOps/K8's/Daemonsets.md

 ##### DaemonSet

-A **DaemonSet** ensures that **a copy of a Pod runs on every node** (or specific nodes) in the cluster.
+A **DaemonSet** ensures that **a copy of a Pod runs on every node** (or specific nodes) in the cluster
 ###### Use Cases:

 - Running **node-level services**, such as: